 5. Pipeline metrics

 Through pipeline metrics, sales managers can gain a thorough understanding of their success throughout the entire pipeline.
-They can also provide insights on how their organization is dominating the market and what kind of demand there is for their products or services.
+They can also provide insights into how their organization is dominating the market and what kind of demand there is for their products or services.

-Better optimize employee experience
+Better optimize the employee experience

-By tracking and analyzing sales metrics, organizations can gain valuable insight on what is working for their employees and what is not.
-These metrics may reveal weaknesses in the sales enablement program and motivate managers to make appropriate changes that make a positive difference.
+There’s a direct correlation between employee experience and customer experience.
+By tracking and analyzing sales metrics, organizations can gain valuable insight into what is working for their employees and what isn’t.

 Provide insightful training feedback